intel/MultiArchUefiPkg/Docs/Running.md

 relies on a DEBUG build of EmulatorDxe.
 The application can be run in a native environment for overhead comparison purposes (e.g. a RISCV64 EmulatorTest vs an AARCH64 EmulatorTest in a RISCV64 environment).

+### SetCon.efi

+SetCon manipulates the console variables: `ConIn`, `ConOut`, `ErrOut` and `ConInDev`, `ConOutDev`, `ErrOutDev`.

+Particularly useful when loading graphics drivers using [LoadOpRom.efi](#loadopromefi).

+#### Usage

+        Shell> SetCon.efi [-A] [-i handle-index] [-h handle] [-p path] [-a] VariableName

+Options:
+* `-a`: append the new path to the existing set of device paths, instead of replacing.
+* `-A`: automatically build console variables from currently available devices.
+* `-i`: takes a handle index as produced by the UEFI Shell `dh` tool.
+* `-h`: takes an actual EFI_HANDLE value.
+* `-p`: takes a textual path representation.

+Use it to see the current devices encoded:

+        Shell> SetCon.efi ConOut
+        ConOut:
+           VenHw(D3987D4B-971A-435F-8CAF-4967EB627241)/Uart(38400,8,N,1)/VenMsg(DFA66065-B419-11D3-9A2D-0090273FC14D)
+           PciRoot(0x0)/Pci(0x2,0x0)/AcpiAdr(0x80010100)

+Use it to set variables:

+        Shell> SetCon.efi -i AA ConIn
+        Shell> SetCon.efi -h 1ABCDEF01 ErrOutDev
+        Shell> SetConf.efi -a -p PciRoot(0x0)/Pci(0x2,0x0)/AcpiAdr(0x80010100) ConOut

+Note: no validation is done on the device path.
+Yes, you can set `ConOut` to your disk drive, lol.
+No, it won't work or do anything.

+Use it to automatically build console variables from available devices.
+This is especially interesting in combination with LoadOpRom.efi.
+The example below loads and starts OpRoms for all available devices, sets `ConOut` to include the new video device, and forces UEFI to refresh active consoles by disconnecting and reconnecting all drivers to devices.

+        FS0:> load EmulatorDxe.efi
+        FS0:> LoadOpRom.efi
+        FS0:> SetCon -A ConOut
+        FS0:> reconnect -r

 ### LoadOpRom.efi